celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ### Requirements​

-* We'll need Metamask Install it from here If you don’t have it
+* We'll need Metamask Install it from here If you don`t have it

 * NodeJS 12.0.1+ version

 ### Creating the project

-We're going to use hardhat for smart contract development since it comes bundled with most of the tools and libraries we need for successful development. **Install hardhat into your workspace with either npm or yarn**
+We're going to use hardhat for smart contract development since it comes bundled with most of the tools and libraries we need for successful development.

+**Install hardhat into your workspace with either npm or yarn**

 ```bash
 yarn add hardhat
 ```

-After the installation is successful, run ‘npx hardhat’ to initialize a new hardhat project and select Create a JavaScript project
+After the installation is successful, run `npx hardhat` to initialize a new hardhat project and select Create a JavaScript project

 ```bash
 $ npx hardhat